SYNYC/Metis-DeepLearning-Project/project_propsal_update.md

 ### Question/need

-The idea of this project is to use a deep learning algorithm to idenitfy the images is a cat, dog or wildlife.
+The idea of this project is to use a deep learning algorithm to identify the images is a cat, dog or wildlife.

- This images classification will be catergorical in 3 classes :
+ This images classification will be categorical in 3 classes :
  1. Cat
  2. Dog
  3. Wildlife (ex: tiger, lion)

 Use cases:
+1. to identify the object by only images instead of human eye judgement
+- pet shops
+- animal shelters
+- zoos

-It could be beneficial for the pet shops, animal shelters or zoos to identify the object by only images instead of human eye judgement.
-This model can also potentially help to the full self-driving car system to identify the cats, dogs or other animals by camera taking photo images to avoid the animal runover accidents on the road.
+2. to help full self-driving car system to identify the cats, dogs or other animals by camera taking photo images to avoid the animal run-over accidents on the road

 ### Data